alilotfi23/jenkins-terraform-vsphere/README.md

 ## terrafprm main file
 main.tf will contain the main set of configurations for your module.
 # main.tf file
-create vm in datacenter with specific amount of resource
+This code will create vm in datacenter with specific amount of resource
 ## run terraform code
 Install provider